 The interest of pharmaceutical companies in expanding business across CIS region has been constantly growing.
 For the same reason, Biomapas has expanded presence and now covers the whole CIS region, providing core services: clinical research, regulatory affairs, pharmacovigilance.
-Associate Director Business Development Egle Pavyde, shares some thoughts about region peculiarities, recent legislation changes and Biomapas experience providing Regulatory Affairs and Pharmacovigilance services in CIS countries.
+Head of Business Development, Egle Pavyde, shares some thoughts about region peculiarities, recent legislation changes and Biomapas experience providing Regulatory Affairs and Pharmacovigilance services in CIS countries.
 This article explains about marketing pharmaceutical products in CIS countries / Eurasion Union and the differences with the EU.

 Which Eurasian countries belong to the Commonwealth of Independent States region?

 CIS, also called the Russian Commonwealth or former CIS region is a confederation of 9 member-states and 2 associate members.
 CIS was formed during the breakdown of the Soviet Union and included most of former Soviet Republics.
 The members of CIS are Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Uzbekistan and former member Georgia, which withdrew membership in 2008.
 Two associate member states are Turkmenistan and Ukraine, which did not ratify the CIS charter.
 Mongolia is sometimes added to the region, though it has no direct connection to the CIS (Figure 1).

 What are the main differences in medicinal product regulations between the European Union and CIS region?